dirigible-io/dirigible-io.github.io/help/setup_tomcat.md

 Prerequisites
 ---

-The Tomcat specific WAR files can be deployed on a [Tomcat](http://tomcat.apache.org/) web container.
-In this case the built-in Derby database is used.
+The Tomcat specific WAR files can be deployed on a [Apache Tomcat](http://tomcat.apache.org/) web container.
+In this case the built-in H2 database is used.

 More information about how to deploy on Tomcat can be found [here](http://tomcat.apache.org/tomcat-8.0-doc/appdev/deployment.html).